jelmd/snmp-export/generator/README.md

 This is an optional map, which allows one to replace label values.
 The final label value (i.e. after optional revalue settings got applied) is the key for the map.
 If the map contains it, the label value gets replaced by the value of the related map entry.
 Otherwise it stays at is.
 This might be more efficient than applying a list of regex to each metric value several times.
 However, take care to not run into `* collected metric ... was collected before with the same name and label values` by mapping several values to the same result which eventually make the metric non-unique anymore (and therefore the error).

 ## overrides
-Allows to drop metrics, change its representation type (gauge, counter, etc.) or to replace a metric with a new one based on a regex which matches the value of the original metric.
+The `override` config deals with metric names and values.
+E.g. it allows one to drop metrics based on its value, change the metric's name, modify/remap the metric value, or to change its representation type (gauge, counter, etc.).

 ### _metricName_
 The name of the metric to which this override should be applied.